Hierarchical Models for Independence Structures of Networks: Networks and dependency graphs

-In the next sections, we use the corresponding dependency graph to model the independence structure for networks.
-Although this is a similar idea to that in \citet{fra86} for undirected graphs, it is different in the two following ways: 1) In \citet{fra86}, a unique dependency graph (namely \emph{the line graph} of the complete graph as defined in graph theory (see, e.g, \citet{wes01}, Section 4.2)) is used to model networks, whereas here we model any possible subgraph of the graph used in Frank and Strauss.
+The type of restrictions on the dependency graphs described above is directly inspired by the Markov properties for networks put forward by \citet{fra86} in their seminal paper.
+Our modeling choice is, however, different in the two following ways: 1) In \citet{fra86}, a unique dependency graph (namely \emph{the line graph} of the complete graph is used to model networks.
+Here, on the other hand, we model any possible subgraph of the graph used in Frank and Strauss.
 Therefore, we deal with different possible independence structures that might occur for networks.
-2) In \citet{fra86}, they assume exchangeability among the edges of the network in order to reduce the number of parameters, whereas here we combine the graphical model with the known network models in the literature to obtain fewer number of parameters.
+2) In \citet{fra86}, they assume exchangeability among the dyads of the network in order to reduce the number of parameters, whereas here we combine the graphical model with the known network models in the literature to obtain fewer parameters.
 This also ensures that our models inherit the desired properties of the baseline network model.

+As we shall see in the next section, we are particularly interested in the \emph{cliques}, i.e.\ complete subgraphs, of the dependency graph.
+A \emph{triangle} in network $G$ is a subgraph consisting of nodes $i,j,k$ and ties $ij,jk,ik$.
+A \emph{$r$-star} in $G$ is a subgraph consisting of nodes $i,i_1,\dots,i_r$ and ties $ii_1,\dots,ii_r$; we call the node $i$ the \emph{hub} of the star $C$, and write $i=\hub(C)$.

+The following observation plays an important role in the paper: under Markov dependence property, cliques in $D$ correspond to stars and triangles in the random network $G$: A clique of size $1$, i.e.\ a vertex in $D$, is of form $ij$, and hence corresponds to the tie $ij$ in $G$, i.e.\ a $1$-star; a clique of size $2$, i.e.\ an edge in $D$, is of from $ij,ik$, and hence, because of the Markov dependence property, corresponds to the $2$-star with hub $i$ and other nodes $j,k$ in $G$; a clique of size $3$ that is of form $ij,ik,il$ in $D$ corresponds to a $3$-star in $G$; and a clique of size $r$, $r\geq 4$, corresponds to an $r$-star in $G$.
+A clique of size $3$ that is of form $ij,ik,jk$ in $D$ corresponds to a triangle in $G$; we call such cliques of $D$ \emph{hubless}.

 Henceforth in this paper, we assume that a dependency graph is given, and the independence structure for the network is determined by this corresponding dependency graph.
-In the end, we will have a discussion on the selection of the dependency graph from network data.